Hamza-18/AI-TrafficControl/README.md

 We design a virtual traffic intersection with SUMO, a traffic simulation tool, using files to set up the roads (intersection.net.xml) and routes (intersection.rou.xml).
 Then we connect SUMO to Python using a library called traci so our code can control the traffic lights.

-#### Step 2: Creating the Brain
+#### Step 2: Creating the Agent
-We build a "smart brain" (a Q-learning agent in agent.py) that makes decisions on how to manage traffic lights.
+We build an agent that makes decisions on how to manage traffic lights.
 It learns what’s happening on the road (traffic states), figures out its options (actions), and gets feedback (rewards) on whether its choices helped or made traffic worse.

 #### Step 3: Running the Simulation
 The environment (env.py) runs the traffic simulation, showing what’s happening at the intersection in real time.
 The agent makes decisions based on this information and tries to improve traffic flow.

-#### Step 4: Training the Brain
+#### Step 4: Training the Agemt
 We use the train.py script to teach the agent over many rounds of simulation.
 It keeps getting better at making decisions by learning from its successes and mistakes.

-#### Step 5: Testing the Brain
+#### Step 5: Testing the Agent
-Once the agent is trained, we run the test.py script to see how well it handles traffic in new situations.
+Once the agent is trained, we run the test.py script to see how well it handles traffic in the network.
-This is like putting it to the test in a real-world scenario (virtually, of course).

 #### Step 6: Checking the Results
 Finally, we see how much the agent improves traffic compared to regular timed traffic lights.
 If it’s not perfect, we can tweak some settings (like how quickly it learns or explores new ideas) to make it even better.

-## 1-agent.py
+<h1 style="font-size: 24px;">Agent</h1>

 #### Overview of Q-Learning Agent
 This file contains the Q-learning agent, which is designed to control traffic lights.
 The agent's goal is to learn the best traffic light control policy using reinforcement learning, so it can minimize traffic congestion and improve traffic flow over time.